-The committee is composed of the student's supervisor(s) and a minimum of two other faculty members.
-Students and supervisor are encouraged to choose a supervisory committee that is limited to a total of three faculty members (including the supervisor) to avoid potential scheduling difficulties that can arise with additional committee members.
-However, if the student and supervisor feel that the benefits of increased expertise on the committee outweigh any potential scheduling difficulties, additional members may be invited to join the committee.
+The Committee is composed of the student's Supervisor(s) and a minimum of two other University of Toronto graduate faculty members.
+Students and Supervisor are encouraged to choose a Supervisory Committee that is limited to a total of three faculty members (including the Supervisor) to avoid potential scheduling difficulties that can arise with additional Committee members.
+However, if the student and Supervisor feel that the benefits of increased expertise on the Committee outweigh any potential scheduling difficulties, additional members may be invited to join the Committee.

-Of these two committee members:
+Of these two Committee members:

-- At least one of these must be a Molecular Genetics Faculty member. - At least one of these must be a Molecular Genetics Faculty member from a different node than the student's lab. - At least one of these must be a Molecular Genetics Faculty member who has an arm's length relationship with the supervisor and the student (i.e. is not a collaborator on the project, a spouse, etc.). - At least one of these must have expertise different from that of the Supervisor.
+- At least one of these must be a Molecular Genetics Faculty member. - At least one of these must be a Molecular Genetics Faculty member from a different node than the student's lab.

+- At least one of these must be a Molecular Genetics Faculty member who has an arm's-length relationship with the Supervisor and the student (i.e., is not a collaborator on the project, a spouse, etc.). - At least one of these must have expertise different from that of the Supervisor.

-Please note that one committee member may fulfill multiple (or even all) of these criteria.
-The choice of additional committee members is not restricted with respect to their node, departmental affiliation, or arm's length relationship with the student/supervisor.
+Please note that one Committee member may fulfill multiple (or even all) of these criteria.
+The choice of additional Committee members is not restricted with respect to their node, departmental affiliation, or arm's length relationship with the student/Supervisor.

-The student and supervisor jointly choose the supervisory committee, which MUST be approved by the Graduate Coordinator BEFORE the first committee meeting is arranged.
+The student and Supervisor jointly choose the Supervisory Committee, which MUST be approved by the Graduate Coordinator BEFORE the first Committee Meeting is arranged.
 The Supervisory Committee composition must be chosen by February 1st (for September entrants) or May 1st (for January entrants).
 More detailed instructions will be provided to students each year.

-A faculty member from the Department, other than the supervisor, will act as the permanent chair of the committee.
-The composition or the chair of the committee may be changed provided all parties involved agree.
-The Graduate Coordinator must approve all changes in supervisory committee membership (but not changes in the chair).
+A faculty member from the Department, other than the Supervisor, will act as the permanent chair of the Committee.
+The composition or the Chair of the Committee may be changed provided all parties involved agree.
+The Graduate Coordinator must approve all changes in Supervisory Committee membership (but not changes in the chair).

-There may be instances when a supervisory committee member is on leave or sabbatical for an extended time.
-During this time, the student and supervisor should invite an additional member to sit on the committee if the committee is composed of the standard three members (including one supervisor).
-If there are more than two additional members on the committee (excluding supervisor(s)), this is not necessary.
-The student and supervisor may decide to maintain this additional member after the original committee member returns from leave/sabbatical or they may return to the committee to its original composition.
-All changes in committee composition must be approved by the Graduate Coordinator, including those intended to compensate for a committee member on leave.
+There may be instances when a Supervisory Committee member is on leave or sabbatical for an extended time.
+During this time, the student and Supervisor should invite an additional member to sit on the Committee if the Committee is composed of the standard three members (including one Supervisor).
+If there are more than two additional members on the Committee (excluding Supervisor(s)), this is not necessary.
+The student and Supervisor may decide to maintain this additional member after the original Committee member returns from leave/sabbatical or they may return to the Committee to its original composition.
+All changes in Committee composition must be approved by the Graduate Coordinator, including those intended to compensate for a Committee member on leave.

-If a student is having difficulties, a member of the Examining or Executive Committee may be assigned to attend one or more committee meetings.
+If a student is having difficulties, a member of the Examining or Executive Committee may be assigned to attend one or more Committee Meetings.